Pseudo-Dev/asteroids/networking/README.md

 You will also need to allow access to your X server from the network.
 The quickest way is `xhost +` which will disable all security.
 Use it in a trusted network only.
 Restore security with `xhost -`.

+*INTERFACE* is the interface the host is connected to network.
+Use wired interface if available, but wireless should also work.
+Check the actual interface name with `ifconfig`.

 The *IPRANGE* is the range where Docker will assign IP addresses.
 DHCP is not used!!
 Docker will assign the addresses blindly, so pick a range that is not used by other devices on your network. xx.xx.xx.128/28 means that addresses 129 to 142 will be used starting from the lower bound.

-*INTERFACE* is the interface the host is connected to network.
-Use wired interface if available, but wireless should also work.
-Check the actual interface name with `ifconfig`.

-*network.sh* will create a permanent network *ether* so you will only do this once.
+*network.sh* will create a permanent Docker network *ether* so you will only do this once.
 You can delete the network afterwards with ´docker network rm ether`.